-Since diaper-changing will be a consistent component of our infant and toddler care in the EHS program, staff will ensure that appropriate procedures for sanitary diaper-changing are followed at all times by staff and family members.
+Since diaper-changing will be a consistent component of our infant and toddler care in the EHS program, staff will ensure that appropriate procedures for sanitary diaperchanging are followed at all times by staff and family members.

-Diapers will be checked hourly, and whenever the child indicates discomfort or exhibits behavior that suggests a soiled or wet diaper.

-Diapering will not be performed on surfaces used for other purposes.

-Children are not left unattended on the diaper-changing table.

-The diaper-changing surface will be disinfected after each diaper change

-Staff members are required to wash and scrub their hands thoroughly before and after each diaper change, and assist children to do the same.
+- Diapers will be checked hourly, and whenever the child indicates discomfort or exhibits behavior that suggests a soiled or wet diaper. - Diapering will not be performed on surfaces used for other purposes.
+Children are not left unattended on the diaper-changing table. - The diaper-changing surface will be disinfected after each diaper change - Staff members are required to wash their hands thoroughly for at least 20 seconds before and after each diaper change, and assist children to do the same.